Spartacus (Gibbon novel)

 Spartacus is a historical novel by the Scottish writer Lewis Grassic Gibbon, first published in 1933 under his real name of James Leslie Mitchell.

 Although Gibbon is mainly known for his trilogy A Scots Quair, this is his best-known full-length work outside that trilogy.

-As its name suggests, it is an account of the great slave revolt in Ancient Rome, led by Spartacus.
+As its name suggests, it is an account of the great slave revolt in Ancient Rome, led by the former gladiator Spartacus.

 Plot summary

-The central character is not Spartacus himself, but Kleon, a fictional Greek educated slave and eunuch who joins the revolt.
-In the first chapter we are told how he was sold into slavery as a child and sexually abused by an owner.
+The central character is not Spartacus himself, but Kleon, a fictional Greek slave and eunuch who, despite occupying a privileged position in his master's household, flees to join Spartacus' rebel army.
+In the first chapter, we are told how he was sold into slavery as a child and sexually abused by his first owner before being castrated and receiving his education.

-Another important character is Elpinice, a female slave who helps Spartacus and his fellow gladiators escape from Capua, and who becomes Spartacus's lover.
-She gives birth to a son, but while Spartacus is fighting elsewhere she is raped and murdered by soldiers, and the child is also killed.
-The novel touches on Gibbon's views on human history, with Spartacus seen as a survivor of the Golden Age.
+Another important character is Elpinice, a slave woman who helps Spartacus and his fellow gladiators escape from Capua, and who becomes Spartacus's lover.
+She gives birth to a son, but while Spartacus is distracted leading his men, she is raped and murdered by Roman soldiers; her infant child is also killed.
+The novel touches on Gibbon's views on human history, with Spartacus seen as a survivor of the prosperous but decadent Golden Age.

 However, in spite of various additions and speculations, it does stick fairly closely to the known historical facts about the revolt.
-Plutarch's life of Crassus is clearly the main source, but it does make use of some other classical sources, including Appian and Sallust.
+Plutarch's written life of Crassus (who suppressed the revolt) is clearly the main source, but it does make use of some other classical sources, including Appian and Sallust.